SedatF/nd082-Azure-Cloud-DevOps-Starter-Code/README.md

 > In main.tf: The az availability set, platform_fault_domain_count = 2 has default value 5, so we need to specify it to 2.
 Run the following commands to deploy the infrastructure.

+## Output

+If you succeeded in deploying the resources, it will looks like below